 A month after Lynn started, Thomas returned to help him and the board design his goals for the year.
 They also talked about the process for evaluating his performance when the time came.
 “The board was reasonable,” she states.
 “It was a good process and fair.
 Again, I give Ann lots of credit for her role.”

 Fred Lynn also appreciates the role that Cathy Cohen played as interim executive director.
 “Cathy and I continue to have a very nice relationship,” Fred says.
 “I know I can call her with questions, and she will always be helpful, and then some.”

 Immaculate’s new executive director is blunt about the importance of Immaculate’s executive transitions experience.
 “If it wasn’t for the transition process, I don’t know if the agency would be as viable as it is today.”

 Jacqueline Reardon has already recommended the Executive Transition Program to others.
-“I would advise anyone going through such a change to use Third Sector New England.
+“I would advise anyone going through such a change to use TSNE.
 I know it’s an odd word to use, but they give you the ‘luxury’ of doing everything right, from beginning to end, complete with good advice and guidance.”